IrisGong/MediaBiasAnalysis/README.md

 ### Introduction:
 ---
-People often argue that media are biased.
 The goal of this project is to visualize how media cover the news by comparing the related keywords of certain topics.

 ### Source:
 ---